How Much Does 21 Gallons Of Water Weigh

 Now that we have the volume in cubic feet, we can calculate the weight:

-It's important to note that this calculation assumes pure water at a standard temperature.
+don't forget to note that this calculation assumes pure water at a standard temperature.
 In reality, the density of water can vary based on temperature and the presence of dissolved substances.
-For example, warmer water is slightly less dense than cold water.
+To give you an idea, warmer water is slightly less dense than cold water.
 Similarly, saltwater is denser than freshwater due to the dissolved salts.
 These variations, however, are usually small and may not significantly affect the weight for most practical applications.

 21 gallons × 3.78541 liters/gallon ≈ 79.4936 liters